 If you love to learn you can choose from many different classes.
 These are some of the classes you can choose from: Reading, Math, History and Science.

-You may also have special interests in some of our other classes such as film making, excessive sports, art anime, music, singing, practical life skills, book club, creative writing, and many others.
+You may also have special interests in some of our other classes such as film making, competitive sports (Special Olympics), art anime, music, singing, practical life skills, book club, creative writing, and many others.
 Just ask us.

 At PCS students build relationships.
 You may want to join mens or women’s groups, anger management groups, personal rights and how to speak up, and other groups where talking with each other and sharing stories helps you grow.